ursatile/aspnet-btb/601-rendering-emails-in-aspnet.md

 1. Add the `Mjml.Net` NuGet package
 2. Add the `RazorEngineCore` NuGet package
-3. Create the `IMailRenderer` interface
+3. Create the `IMailBodyRenderer` interface
 4. Create the `IMailTemplateProvider` interface
 5. Create debug and release implementations of `IMailTemplateProvider`
 6. Create `MailBodyRenderer`
-7. Inject `IMailRenderer` into `TicketOrdersController` via a new constructor parameter
+7. Inject `IMailBodyRenderer` into `TicketOrdersController` via a new constructor parameter
 8. Add the new `Mail()` action  to `TicketOrdersController`
 9. Add the Emails column and links to `/Areas/Admin/Controllers/TicketOrdersController.cs`
 10. Add extra fields to `TicketOrderViewData`